 If you have oat flour, you can use that, but grinding your own is so inexpensive and easy.
 Also, a smaller, narrow blender/food processor will be easier than a wider one.

-Fold in chocolate chips with a spoon or rubber spatula.
+5. Fold in chocolate chips with a spoon or rubber spatula.
 Press together and enjoy.
-You can refrigerate leftover single serving cookie dough in an airtight container for up to 5 days (or until it starts to smell off).

 Substitutions/Tips